shopgoodwillsniper/shopgoodwill-sniper/README.md

 **Mac Setup Tutorial**: Follow our [Mac installation walkthrough](https://www.youtube.com/watch?v=VK2tm3c7CrY) for detailed guidance.

-## How to Use the ShopGoodwill Auction Sniper
+## How to Use the ShopGoodwill Sniper

 See our **ShopGoodwill bid sniper** in action with this comprehensive demonstration: